 - If your dog is bored this can lead to destructive behaviour as they are looking for mental stimulation.
 If this is the case they often won't exhibit anxious symptoms.

-- Excessive barking and howling can be triggered by many things, but usually this behaviour would occur when the owner is at home and is not isolated just to when they are out.
+- Excessive barking and howling can be triggered by many things.
+This behaviour occurs when the owner is at home.

 - Some dogs may have accidents in the house due to medical problems, such as hormone imbalances and infections.
 Alternatively some medications may cause your dog to have a weak bladder.
 If this is the case you should consult your vet.